-In summary experience designers have a great responsibility.
-They facilitate the environment to enable users to autonomously creating their own individual experiences (and – following Dr. Hassenzahl – thereby their identities).
-Thus experience design is not only “user centred“, but also nearly “individual centred“.
+In summary, experience designers have a great responsibility.
+They facilitate the environment to enable users to autonomously create their own individual experiences (and—following Dr. Hassenzahl—thereby their identities).
+Thus experience design is not only “user-centred“, but also nearly “individual-centred“.

-This doesn’t suggest, design should embrace every thinkable single user and turn back to custom-built machinery.
-The viewpoint cited above, just changes another traditional task of a designer: He is no longer responsible for a particular experience, predefined by design.
-He should rather equip users with tools that transform them on their part, into makers of their own individual experiences.
+This doesn’t suggest that design should embrace every thinkable single user and turn back to custom-built machinery.
+But the viewpoint cited above changes another traditional task of designers: They are no longer responsible for a particular experience, predefined by design.
+Instead they should equip users with tools that turn them into makers of their own individual experiences.

-Designing the Organism
+Designing the organism

-In the figurative sense, the experience designer has more of an architect, because he creates – let’s say – the emotional living space of a human.
-Of course today, hardly any UX-Designer, sees himself in the position to think in that broad sense.
-But, designing for the IoT might bring an essential paradigm change.
-The notion of an infrastructure for experiences and emotions, brings us fairly close to the vision of a daily life amidst connected objects, be it in our home, at work or in public space – called the Internet of Things.
+In a sense, this turns the experience designer into something akin to an architect, because they create—let’s say—the emotional living space of a human.
+Today, hardly any UX designers consider themselves in the position to think that broadly.
+But designing for the Internet of Things might bring about an essential paradigm change.
+The notion of an infrastructure for experiences and emotions brings us fairly close to the vision of daily life amidst connected objects—be it in our home, at work, or in public space—called the Internet of Things.

-Until now, the tasks of a designer were more or less strictly limited to the idea of creating one product – be it digital (software, app, website, …) or tactile (furniture, accessory, clothing, electronic devices, machines, …).
-But designing for the IoT neither means designing a single “smart” product connected to the Internet, nor designing the interface of this product.
-Designing for the IoT in the long run cannot ignore its systematic character.
+Traditionally, the tasks of a designer were more or less limited to the idea of creating one product—be it digital (software, app, website, …) or tactile (furniture, accessory, clothing, electronic devices, machines, …).
+However, designing for IoT neither means designing a single “smart” product connected to the internet, nor designing the interface of this product.
+Designing for IoT in the long run cannot ignore its systemic character.

-Redefining the Future
+Redefining the future

-How experiences can be triggered?
-Kennon Sheldon, and his colleagues isolated ten psychological needs that are – if fulfilled – responsible for positive experiences:
+How can experiences be triggered?
+Kennon Sheldon and his colleagues isolated ten psychological needs that—if fulfilled—are responsible for positive experiences: